 SMS delivery reporting

 With SMS, delivery reporting is not always deterministic.
 Carriers do not consistently return a delivery receipt or a failure.
-In some cases:
+For every message send via SMS, we receive either:

 - No explicit event is returned